gardenjs/gardenjs/README.md

   </a>
 </div>

-## What is Gardenjs?
+## The quick and easy alternative:

-Gardenjs is an open source JS/Svelte-based UI component library explorer for JS frameworks and provides a centralized platform for developers to create, test and present UI components and pages in isolation.
+Gardenjs is an open source UI component library explorer for JS frameworks and provides a centralized platform for developers to create, test and present UI components and pages in isolation.
 Gardenjs promotes modular and reusable code, streamlines collaboration between team members and increases overall productivity.
 Gardenjs is designed for projects of any size.

+Watch the <a href="https://www.gardenjs.org/demo/">demo</a>.

 ## Why Gardenjs?